ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 # get the latest version
 sudo git pull

+# (NEW) Move to the latest official release:
+sudo git checkout v1.8.5 # (you want to replace v1.8.5 with the latest if this isn't)

 # reload the systemd configuration (in case it changed)
 sudo systemctl daemon-reload